-Under a CFA, Hadleigh injury claimants will also not have to pay any fees upfront.
+Hadleigh injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Hadleigh, Suffolk and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Hadleigh, Suffolk and throughout the UK make a claim without any financial risk.